Aptinyx (NASDAQ:APTX) Cut to Market Perform at Cowen

-Aptinyx (NASDAQ:APTX – Get Rating) was downgraded by equities research analysts at Cowen to a “market perform” rating in a note issued to investors on Monday, Stock Target Advisor reports.
+Cowen downgraded shares of Aptinyx (NASDAQ:APTX – Get Rating) from an outperform rating to a market perform rating in a research report report published on Monday, The Fly reports.

-Other equities research analysts have also recently issued research reports about the company.
-BMO Capital Markets decreased their price target on Aptinyx from $6.00 to $2.00 and set an “outperform” rating for the company in a research note on Monday.
-Piper Sandler cut Aptinyx from an “overweight” rating to a “neutral” rating and decreased their price target for the company from $6.00 to $2.00 in a research note on Friday.
-Truist Financial cut Aptinyx from a “buy” rating to a “hold” rating in a research note on Monday.
-Cowen lowered Aptinyx from an “outperform” rating to a “market perform” rating in a research report on Monday.
-Finally, SVB Leerink cut their target price on Aptinyx from $4.00 to $3.00 and set an “outperform” rating on the stock in a research report on Friday, August 5th.
-Five equities research analysts have rated the stock with a hold rating and four have issued a buy rating to the stock.
-Based on data from MarketBeat.com, the company has an average rating of “Hold” and an average price target of $3.17.
+Several other research firms have also recently weighed in on APTX.
+SVB Leerink decreased their target price on shares of Aptinyx from $4.00 to $3.00 and set an outperform rating for the company in a research note on Friday, August 5th.
+Piper Sandler downgraded Aptinyx from an overweight rating to a neutral rating and cut their price target for the company from $6.00 to $2.00 in a report on Friday, August 12th.
+Truist Financial downgraded Aptinyx from a buy rating to a hold rating in a report on Monday.
+Finally, BMO Capital Markets cut their price target on Aptinyx from $6.00 to $2.00 and set an outperform rating for the company in a report on Monday.
+Five research analysts have rated the stock with a hold rating and four have given a buy rating to the company.
+According to MarketBeat.com, Aptinyx has a consensus rating of Hold and a consensus price target of $3.17.

 Institutional Investors Weigh In On Aptinyx

-Several hedge funds have recently added to or reduced their stakes in the company.
-Commonwealth Equity Services LLC purchased a new position in shares of Aptinyx in the fourth quarter worth about $29,000.
-Dimensional Fund Advisors LP increased its holdings in Aptinyx by 13.5% during the 1st quarter.
-Dimensional Fund Advisors LP now owns 140,711 shares of the company’s stock valued at $320,000 after purchasing an additional 16,774 shares during the period.
-Jane Street Group LLC increased its holdings in Aptinyx by 84.9% during the 1st quarter.
-Jane Street Group LLC now owns 38,129 shares of the company’s stock valued at $87,000 after purchasing an additional 17,504 shares during the period.
+A number of hedge funds and other institutional investors have recently modified their holdings of APTX.
+Commonwealth Equity Services LLC acquired a new stake in shares of Aptinyx during the fourth quarter worth $29,000.
+LGL Partners LLC acquired a new stake in shares of Aptinyx during the first quarter worth $44,000.
 Blair William & Co.
-IL purchased a new position in Aptinyx during the 4th quarter valued at about $51,000.
-Finally, LGL Partners LLC purchased a new position in Aptinyx during the 1st quarter valued at about $44,000.
-Institutional investors own 55.97% of the company’s stock.
+IL acquired a new stake in shares of Aptinyx during the fourth quarter worth $51,000.
+Assenagon Asset Management S.A. lifted its holdings in shares of Aptinyx by 70.9% during the second quarter.
+Assenagon Asset Management S.A. now owns 116,814 shares of the company’s stock worth $65,000 after buying an additional 48,476 shares in the last quarter.
+Finally, Jane Street Group LLC raised its stake in Aptinyx by 84.9% in the first quarter.
+Jane Street Group LLC now owns 38,129 shares of the company’s stock valued at $87,000 after purchasing an additional 17,504 shares in the last quarter.
+Institutional investors and hedge funds own 55.97% of the company’s stock.

 About Aptinyx